zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 INSTALLATION

-To install, as root, run the following commands:

-# cp zfs-auto-snapshot/lib/svc/method/zfs-auto-snapshot /lib/svc/method
-# svccfg import zfs-auto-snapshot/zfs-auto-snapshot.xml

-Once you have installed these, you need to create an instance of the service for each set of ZFS snapshots you want to take.
-The properties we need are:
+To install, as root, pkgadd TIMFauto-snapshot.
+This package now contains several canned SMF instances which are enabled by default.
+These are:

+online          1:17:43 svc:/system/filesystem/zfs/auto-snapshot:hourly
+online          1:17:46 svc:/system/filesystem/zfs/auto-snapshot:monthly
+online          1:17:46 svc:/system/filesystem/zfs/auto-snapshot:daily
+online          1:17:48 svc:/system/filesystem/zfs/auto-snapshot:frequent
+online          1:17:49 svc:/system/filesystem/zfs/auto-snapshot:weekly

+These instances use the special "//" fs-name to determine which filesystems should be included in each snapshot schedule.
+See the description for "fs-name" below.

+The included instances have the following properties:

+frequent	snapshots every 15 mins, keeping 4 snapshots hourly		snapshots every hour, keeping 24 snapshots daily		snapshots every day, keeping 31 snapshots weekly		snapshots every week, keeping 7 snapshots monthly		snapshots every month, keeping 12 snapshots

+The default service instance does not need to be enabled.

+Additional instances of the service can also be created, for example to group related sets of filesystems under a single service instance.

+The properties each instance needs are:

- zfs/fs-name		The name of the filesystem
+ zfs/fs-name		The name of the filesystem.
+If the special filesystem
+			name "//" is used, then the system snapshots all filesystems with the zfs user property
+			"com.sun:auto-snapshot:<label>" set to true, so to take frequent snapshots of tank/timf, run the following zfs
+			command:

+			# zfs set com.sun:auto-snapshot:frequent=true tank/timf

  zfs/interval		[ hours | days | months ]